truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 The `internal` command displays whether sessions in the `sessions` list are internally created (via the web UI) or not (via SSH).

 {{< expand "Displaying if sessions are internal" "v" >}}

+#### Description

+The `internal` command does not require entering properties or arguments.

+Enter the command, then press <kbd>Enter</kbd>.

-The `internal` command has no required options.
-It returns a table showing if sessions are internal or not.
+The command returns a table showing if sessions are internal or not.
 The rows of the table are relative to the rows returned from the `sessions` command.

 *Possible states:*
 {{< truetable >}}